 Local Travels, Natural fibres, waxed thread

-Feather Message, Drawing, pencil on paper
+Feather Message, Drawing, pencil on paper.
+Sold

-Protea Ring, Protea florets, cotton thread
+Protea Ring, Protea florets, cotton thread.
+Sold

 Patterns, Digital print on Muslin fabric